-FIA_AFL.1/PACE Authentication failure handling - PACE authentication using nonblocking authorisation data
+FIA_AFL.1/PACE Authentication failure handling - PACE authentication using non-blocking authorisation data

 Hierarchical to: No other components.
-Dependencies: FIA_UAU.1 Timing of authentication: fulfilled by FIA_UAU.1/PACE FIA_AFL.1.1/PACE The TSF shall detect when [assignment: positive integer number] 48 unsuccessful authentication attempt occurs related to authentication attempts using the PACE password as shared password 49 .
-FIA_AFL.1.2/PACE When the defined number of unsuccessful authentication attempts has been \underline{met}^{50} , the TSF shall [assignment: list of actions].
+Dependencies: FIA_UAU.1 Timing of authentication: fulfilled by FIA_UAU.1/PACE FIA_AFL.1.1/PACE The TSF shall detect when [assignment: positive integer number] 49 unsuccessful authentication attempt occurs related to authentication attempts using the PACE password as shared password 50 .
+FIA_AFL.1.2/PACE When the defined number of unsuccessful authentication attempts has been met 51 , the TSF shall [assignment: list of actions].

 Application Note 32: The open assignment operation shall be performed according to a concrete implementation of the TOE, whereby actions to be executed by the TOE may either be common for all data concerned (PACE passwords, see [4]) or for an arbitrary subset of them or may also separately be defined for each datum in question.

-Since all non-blocking authorisation data (PACE passwords) being used as a shared secret within the PACE protocol do not possess a sufficient entropy51, the TOE shall not allow a quick monitoring of its behaviour (a.g. due to a long reaction time) in order to make the first step of the skimming of its behaviour (e.g. due to a long reaction time) in order to make the first step of the skimming attack52 requiring an attack potential beyond high, so that the threat T.Tracing can be averted in the frame of the security policy of the current PP.
+Since all non-blocking authorisation data (PACE passwords) being used as a shared secret within the PACE protocol do not possess a sufficient entropy52, the TOE shall not allow a quick monitoring of its behaviour (e.g. due to a long reaction time) in order to make the first step of the skimming attack53 requiring an attack potential beyond high, so that the threat T.Tracing can be averted in the frame of the security policy of the current PP.